Kevlinker/Kevlinker/README.md

-- 👋 Hi, I’m @Kevlinker
+- 👋 Hi, I’m kevin adaka
 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on c and c++